cloudinary-community/gatsby-source-cloudinary/README.md

 ## Motivation

-Gatsby offers the ability to develop high performance web pages with a rich developer experience and declarative data fetching Layer with GraphQL.
+Gatsby offers the ability to develop high-performance web pages with a rich developer experience and declarative data fetching Layer with GraphQL.
-Cloudinary provides a robust solution to manage media assets, from storage, optimized delivery, to media transformations.
-Extending the powers of Gatsby with the use of gatsby-source-cloudinary affords the best of both worlds, to allow users store media assets on Cloudinary, leveraging Cloudinary's powerful optimization and transformation capabilities in fast sites built with Gatsby.
+Cloudinary provides a robust solution to manage media assets, from storage, and optimized delivery, to media transformations.
+Extending the powers of Gatsby with the use of gatsby-source-cloudinary affords the best of both worlds, to allow users to store media assets on Cloudinary, leveraging Cloudinary's powerful optimization and transformation capabilities in fast sites built with Gatsby.

 While Cloudinary images with on-the-fly transformations can be used during runtime in Gatsby, gatsby-source-cloudinary utilizes the build optimizations of Gatsby.